albertintech/voting-methods-explained/src/plurality-voting.md

 Every voting system creates some strategic landscape.
 The question is not whether strategy exists, but how much pressure the system places on voters to deviate from honest expression.
 Some systems -- as we will see later in this series -- are designed to reduce that pressure, making honest voting a stronger strategy than it is under plurality.

 Political parties often emerge in part as coordination mechanisms under plurality systems.

+### Candidate Strategy

+Voters are not the only actors who respond rationally to the structure of the ballot.
+Candidates face incentives shaped by the same rules.

+Under plurality, winning requires only one thing: more votes than anyone else.
+A candidate does not benefit from being voters' second choice.
+The categorical ballot provides no mechanism for expressing that preference -- and so it counts for nothing.

+This creates a direct incentive: **concentrate support from a loyal base rather than seek broad acceptability**.

+A candidate who can mobilize 40 committed supporters will defeat a candidate who is acceptable to 60 voters but the first choice of only 35.
+Broad tolerability has no electoral value if tolerant voters have already marked someone else's name.

+The rational response is **base mobilization** -- identifying and turning out the voters most likely to support you -- rather than seeking to minimize opposition.
+A candidate who carves out a distinct position and energizes that constituency is working with the system's logic.
+A candidate who tries to be broadly palatable may find that being acceptable is not enough when voters can only choose one name.

+While we cannot attribute all candidate and campaign behavior to the voting system, we can identify the structural incentives it puts in place.

 ---